 Marburn Academy is accredited by the Orton-Gillingham Academy (OGA) and is proud to provide an Orton-Gillingham training that begins the journey of learning how to help students with learning differences.
-Lisa Neuhoff, an OGA accredited Fellow, teaches an Associate Level course and supervises the practicum of participants.
-Ms. Neuhoff has been practicing the Orton-Gillingham approach since 2000, hold a master’s degree in reading science, and has trained and supervised more than 150 teachers and tutors.
+Lisa Neuhoff, an OGA accredited Fellow, teaches the Associate Level course and supervises the practicum of all participants.
+Ms. Neuhoff has been practicing the Orton-Gillingham approach since 2000, hold a master’s degree in reading science, and has trained and supervised more than 250 teachers and tutors.

 Marburn Academy supports the rigorous standards associated with OGA training.
 This training, recognized by the International Dyslexia Association, includes:

 - 60 hours of coursework by an accredited Fellow